A1rPun/transForm.js/README.md

 		skipDisabled: true, //Skip inputs that are disabled (serialize, deserialize, clear)
 		skipReadOnly: false, //Skip inputs that are readonly (serialize, deserialize, clear)
 		skipFalsy: false, //Skip inputs that have falsy values (0, false, null, undefined, '') (serialize)
-		useIdOnEmptyName: true, //If an input has no name attribute it will fallback to its id attribute (serialize, deserialize)
+		useIdOnEmptyName: false, //If an input has no name attribute it will fallback to its id attribute (serialize, deserialize)
         triggerChange: false //Fires the change listener for every field when deserializing (even if the value is not changed)
 	});

 #TODO's

-- Unit test
-- Performance test
+- Gulp for automated
-- jQuery/Zepto plugin
+	- Distribution
+	- Testing & Code coverage
+- Online examples / docs

 #Browser support
 Supports >=IE9 and latest versions of modern browsers.